Singapore Turf Club: Racing

-Major Races
+Major races

 Singapore Airlines International Cup and KrisFlyer International Sprint

 The S$3 million Group 1 Singapore Airlines International Cup, was first held in 2000 in conjunction with the opening of the Singapore Racecourse at Kranji.
 It is held in May, coupled with its sister sprint race, the S$1 million Group 1 KrisFlyer International Sprint run over 1,200m.

 Both International Group 1 races were part of the Singapore International Racing Festival.
-They were opened to horses from around the world and was attended by some of the world's top owners, jockeys and trainers.
+They were opened to horses from around the world.
 In 2011, the KrisFlyer became the fourth leg of the Global Sprint Challenge.
 These races were discontinued in 2016.

 Kranji Mile

 The $1 million Group 1 Kranji Mile was first introduced in 2000 and runs 1,600m.
 It replaced the Queen Elizabeth II Cup as one of the three legs of the Singapore Triple Crown series.
 Slated as the first leg, Kranji Mile then moved on to Raffles Cup (first ran over 1,800m), leading up to the grand final, the Singapore Gold Cup (first ran over 2,200m).
-Japanese electronics giant Panasonic came on board to sponsor the race from 2007 until 2017, with a Sakura Day festival held in tandem to celebrate all things Japanese.
+Japanese electronics giant Panasonic came on board to sponsor the race from 2007 until 2017, with a Sakura Day- festival held in tandem to celebrate all things Japanese.

 In 2018, Kranji Mile was revamped as an invitational race.
 It is no longer held as the first leg of the Singapore Triple Crown series but is now staged in May.

 Kranji Mile has seen 18 local winners until Hong Kong's Southern Legend, trained by Caspar Fownes and ridden by Zac Purton won the race back-to-back in 2018 and 2019, when it was opened to international runners.
 Kranji Mile was set to be run as an International Group 3 race in 2020, the only race in Singapore accorded this status, but due to the COVID-19 situation around the world, it remains as a local Group 1 race.

 Singapore Gold Cup

-The Singapore Gold Cup is one of the most prestigious races on the Singapore racing calendar and is traditionally held at the end of November.
+The Singapore Gold Cup is traditionally held at the end of November.
 Contested on turf, the domestic Group 1 handicap race is now run over a distance of 2,000m and is open to horses aged three and older.

 To mark its move from Bukit Timah to Kranji in 1999, Singapore Turf Club raised the prizemoney to $1 million and opened the race to international contenders, but the race returned to domestic status three years later.